 ), the operator of self-service retail discount store chains,

-recently posted second-quarter 2012 results.
-Street analysts had
+recently posted fourth-quarter 2012 results.
+Street analysts have

-enough time to ponder over the company's scores.
-In the paragraphs
+had adequate time to contemplate the company's scores.
+In the

-that follow, we cover the recent earnings announcement, subsequent
+paragraphs that follow, we cover the recent earnings announcement,

-estimate revisions by analysts as well as the Zacks Rank and
+subsequent estimate revisions by analysts as well as the Zacks Rank